niedbalski/juju-upgrade-plan/README.md

       failure: continue
       force: true

-#This will run , before any upgrade is applied
+#This will run , before any upgrade is applied (only local)
 pre-upgrade:
   failure: abort
   run: